c4tom/DreamDevBox/CONTRIBUTING.md

 #### Upgrade phpRedmin

-phpRedmin requires some adjustments to work with the Devilbox intranet.
+phpRedmin requires some adjustments to work with the DreamDevBox intranet.
 See below for files to adjust:

 `config.dist.php`
 ```diff